Probability Metrics for Tropical Spaces of Different Dimensions: Introduction

-There is an inherent connection between the space of phylogenetic trees and tropical geometry \citep{speyer2004grassmannian}, which has recently been exploited to develop many statistical and machine learning tools for sets of phylogenetic trees \citep[e.g.,][]{tang2020tropical, 10.1007/978-3-030-82196-8_26, aliatimis2023tropical}.
+There is an inherent connection between the space of phylogenetic trees and tropical geometry \citep{speyer2004grassmannian}, which has recently been exploited to develop many statistical and machine learning tools for sets of phylogenetic trees \citep[e.g.,][]{barnhill2023tml, tang2020tropical, yoshida2019tropicalPCA, aliatimis2023tropical}.
 The ambient space of phylogenetic trees as well as Gr\"{o}bner complexes---central objects in tropical geometry---is the \emph{tropical projective torus}, which makes it a fundamental space in tropical geometry for both theory and applications.
 In this work, we therefore study Wasserstein distances between probability distributions on tropical projective tori of different dimensions.

 Our strategy is to leverage recent work in the Euclidean setting by \cite{cai2022distances}, who construct a Wasserstein distance between Euclidean spaces of different dimensions.
 The optimal transport problem and thus Wasserstein distances are well defined and have been previously studied on the tropical projective torus by \cite{lee2022tropical}.
 In this work, we build on these existing results and relevant foundations to construct a Wasserstein distance between measures on tropical projective tori of different dimensions.
-We prove that there need not be a choice of whether to map from the lower dimensional torus to the higher dimensional one or vice versa, because the directional mappings are equivalent.\\
+We prove that there need not be a choice of whether to map from the lower dimensional torus to the higher dimensional one or vice versa, because the directional mappings are equivalent.

 The remainder of this manuscript is structured as follows.
 We begin with an outline of the relevant background and concepts in \Cref{sec:background}.
-We then turn to constructing tropical equivalents of the necessary tools for our task in \Cref{sec:tropical_tools}, which lead to our main theorem presented in \Cref{sec:main_thm}, where we also discuss the practical implications relating to our application of interest involving phylogenetic trees.
-We close with a discussion of ongoing and future work in \Cref{sec:discussion}.
+We then characterise the tropical equivalents to the necessary tools in \Cref{sec:tropical_tools}, which leads to our main theorem and a discussion of practical implications for phylogenetic trees in \Cref{sec:main_thm}. \Cref{sec:computation} consists of numerical experiments for the computation of our proposed distance and a demonstration of our algorithm using real influenza data.
+We close with a discussion of future work in \Cref{sec:discussion}.

+Throughout this manuscript we use the term polyhedron to refer to a (possibly unbounded) finite intersection of closed half spaces of dimension $d$, in accordance with \cite{ziegler2012lectures}.